 In order to be voted at the Meeting, a proxy must be received by the Secretary of the Company at least 48 hours prior to the Meeting.
 A proxy may be revoked at any time by the person giving it to the extent that it has not been exercised.
-A proxy may be revoked by filing a written notice with the Secretary of the Company.
-The powers of the proxy holders may also be revoked if the holder of common shares attends the Meeting in person and so requests.
+A proxy may be revoked by filing a written notice with the Secretary of the Company if this notice is received no later than the business day preceding the Meeting.
+The powers of the proxy holders may also be revoked if the holder of Common Shares attends the Meeting in person and so requests.